Celebrating the Individuals Who Champion Our Industry

 - Be a well-known individual who has significantly contributed to the success and inspiration of other leaders in the global industry.

-- Submit a Nomination for the IAAPA Hall of Fame Awards
+- IAAPA Hall of Fame Awards Call for Nominations

-The call for nominations for the IAAPA Hall of Fame Awards is now open through July 13, 2020.
+The call for nominations for the IAAPA Hall of Fame Awards is now closed.
 The winner(s) will be announced at IAAPA Expo during the Kickoff Event on Tuesday, November 17, 2020.
 Thank you for your nominations!

 - 2018 IAAPA Hall of Fame Award Recipients